pulibrary/command_line_curriculum/sec6/grep.md

 Gentoo      Linux           2016-07
 ```

-Show all occurences of a single character, followed by an `e`, followed one or more occurences of an `n`:
+Show all occurrences of a single character, followed by an `e`, followed by one or more occurrences of an `n`:

 ```bash
 grep -E '.en+' cli_workshop/data_files/operatingsystemlist